Find Affordable College Courses

 Find Schools Near

-What Do Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist Do?
+What You Need to Know About Low Vision Therapist, Orientation and Mobility Specialist, or Vision Rehabilitation Therapist

 Job Description: Provide therapy to patients with visual impairments to improve their functioning in daily life activities.
 May train patients in activities such as computer use, communication skills, or home management skills.